SumoLogic/sumologic-otel-collector/docs/Configuration.md

 For a list of all the configuration options for sumologicextension refer to [this documentation][sumologicextension_configuration].

+### Running the collector as systemd service

+The credentials are stored on local filesystem (by default in `$HOME/.sumologic-otel-collector`) to be reused when collector gets restarted.
+However, systemd services are often run as users without a home directory, so keep in mind that to store credentials either the user needs a home directory or the store location should be explicitely changed.

+More information about this feature can be found in the [extension's documentation][sumologicextension_store_credentials].

 [sumologic_webpage]: https://www.sumologic.com/
 [sumologicextension]: ../pkg/extension/sumologicextension/
 [sumologicexporter]: ../pkg/exporter/sumologicexporter/
 [hostmetricsreceiver]: https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/v0.56.0/receiver/hostmetricsreceiver
 [sumologicextension_configuration]: ../pkg/extension/sumologicextension#configuration
+[sumologicextension_store_credentials]: ../pkg/extension/sumologicextension/README.md#storing-credentials

 ### Using multiple Sumo Logic extensions